Stephen219/Alacrity-Data-Sharing-Platform/README.md

 ## Database Setup
 To set up the database, ensure you have MySQL installed on your machine.
-Create a new database and update the database settings in the `alacrity_backend/settings.py` file.
+Create a new database and name it project_db update the database settings in the `alacrity_backend/settings.py` file.